mendix/docs/content/en/docs/appstore/modules/email-connector.md

 Email connector now supports the export and import of email templates.
 This feature reduces the manual work required to recreate templates in various development, acceptance, and/or production environments.

 Select the email template that you want to export and click **Export**.
 The exported XML file is named with the email template name and a datetime stamp and is downloaded directly to your default download folder.
-The image below shows the downloaded XML file after the Email template export.
+The image below shows the downloaded XML file after the email template export.

-{{< figure src="/attachments/appstore/modules/email-connector/export-email-template.png" alt="Export Email Template" class="no-border" >}}
+{{< figure src="/attachments/appstore/modules/email-connector/export-email-template.png" class="no-border" >}}

 #### 4.3.5 Importing Email Template

 You can import the exported email template into the same or a different deployment environment.
 Click **Import** to start importing the email template.
 A pop-up window will appear, allowing you to browse for the template file (.xml) to import.
 Click **Import Template** to complete the email template import process.
 After successfully importing the email template, you will receive a status message notification.

-{{< figure src="/attachments/appstore/modules/email-connector/import-email-template.png" alt="Import Email Template" class="no-border" >}}
+{{< figure src="/attachments/appstore/modules/email-connector/import-email-template.png" class="no-border" >}}

 ### 4.4 Signed and Encrypted Emails